 Gilde co-led the first financing round when GlycArt was an academic start-up from ETH Zurich University.
 The company has since strengthened and validated its technology, initiated commercial collaborations with pharmaceutical companies and prioritized in-house product development.

 Roche acquired GlycArt from Gilde in 2005.
 Glycart has since become an exemplary self-directed unit within Roche.
-In 2013, its lead product, the blood-cancer medicine Gazyva, a possible blockbuster, was approved by the US Food and Drug Administration.
+In 2013, its lead product, GAZYVA® (obinutuzumab) to treat chronic lymphocytic leukemia was approved by the US Food and Drug Administration.

 Continue reading on Roche.com: Glycoengineering